 A sediment water filter might be the most basic of these three types.
 It works similar to how’d you expect a mechanical strainer would as it catches particles and removes them from the water.
 Sounds pretty useful and straightforward, right?

-Well, it is, and it’s often chosen by people looking to keep their faucets, water pumps, toilet valves, and water heater in pristine condition.
+Well, it is, and it’s often chosen by people looking to keep their faucets, water pumps, toilet valves, and water heater for RV in pristine condition.
 But there are some drawbacks to having this type of RV water filter.

 Given it’s the most basic of the three types, you shouldn’t be shocked to learn it also requires the most maintenance.
 It also tends to damage entire RV water components.
 Therefore, you’ll need to be a little bit more aware during its use than its competitors.